serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 The ``store`` is being optimized out by the compiler (thanks to a following ``write``) to save the result of ``fread``.
 That's great news!
-It means that the front-end compiler (here Clang) can generate initialization for every stack variable, and let the optimizer (here LLVM) get rid of the redundant initialization.
+It means that the front-end compiler (here Clang) can generate initialisation for every stack variable, and let the optimizer (here LLVM) get rid of the redundant initialisation.

 Lowering
 --------

-When generating assembly code from the LLVM IR, the compiler faces a lot choices, one of which being «should I turn a call to ``llvm.memset`` into a block of instructions, or into a call to libc's ``memset``?».
+When generating assembly code from the LLVM IR, the compiler faces a lot of choices, one of which being «should I turn a call to ``llvm.memset`` into a block of instructions, or into a call to libc's ``memset``?».
 For large buffer it chooses the latter, but were the buffer smaller, a bunch of ``mov`` (or